-- 3. The water main shall be disinfected and tested by the Contractor in the presence of the PSAA in accordance with the requirements below.
-The Contractor shall furnish all piping, pumps, hoses, gauges, RPZ backflow preventer (if unavailable from Public Works), and other materials and equipment required to carry out the tests using water from the City's water mains. - 4.
-All chlorinated water shall be discharged directly to the sanitary sewer and will not be allowed to be discharged to the ground or any surrounding water course. - 5.
-The City shall furnish and install 1-inch corporation stops at all necessary locations, at the expense of the Contractor. - 6.
+- 3. The Contractor shall give the City 48 hours prior written notice of intent and desire to test water mains. - 4.
+The water main shall be disinfected and tested by the Contractor in the presence of the PSAA in accordance with the requirements below.
+The Contractor shall furnish all piping, pumps, hoses, gauges, RPZ backflow preventer (if unavailable from Public Works), and other materials and equipment required to carry out the tests using water from the City's water mains. - 5.
+All chlorinated water shall be discharged directly to the sanitary sewer and will not be allowed to be discharged to the ground or any surrounding water course.

+- 6. The City shall furnish and install 1-inch corporation stops at all necessary locations, at the expense of the Contractor. - 7.
 Flushing, Chlorination and Bacteriological Testing: - a) After completion of water main installation, water main shall be cleaned using a high-density poly-pig (2 lbs/ft3 density) swab and flushed. - b) New mains, valves, hydrants and appurtenances shall be flushed completely as acceptable to PSAA.
 The pipe shall be flushed until the water runs clear for a minimum of 15 minutes or until two full pipe volumes have been flushed (whichever is longer). - c) Prior to final approval of the system, Contractor shall pump down all fire hydrants and verify that the hydrant valve is properly seated to prevent the hydrant standpipe from filling with water. - d) After the water mains have been acceptably flushed, they shall be disinfected in accordance with AWWA C651, (Disinfecting Water Mains), and these Specifications. - e) All new mains and fittings, and any existing mains contaminated by the Contractor, shall be chlorinated to a minimum residual of 50 parts per million (ppm) with commercial liquid chlorine solution (sodium hypochlorite pool type).
 Other forms of chlorination and disinfection methods of water mains may be presented by the Contractor and shall receive prior approval in writing by the PSAA before being used. - f) During the chlorination process, the proper level of chlorination must be achieved throughout the entire length pipe.
-Chlorine levels shall be checked at intermediate locations as directed by the PSAA and the Contractor shall add chlorine until such time as the required levels are achieved at all points.

-g) The minimum recommended dosage of sodium hypochlorite shall conform to Table B of this Article (based on 10% available chlorine):
+Chlorine levels shall be checked at intermediate locations as directed by the PSAA and the Contractor shall add chlorine until such time as the required levels are achieved at all points. - g) The minimum recommended dosage of sodium hypochlorite shall conform to Table C of this Article (based on 10% available chlorine):

-Table B Recommended Minimum Chlorine Dosage

-to Disinfect 100 L.F. of Pipe
+Table C Recommended Minimum Chlorine Dosage to Disinfect 100 L.F. of Pipe

 Pipe Diameter 10% Chlorine

 (inches) Solution (gallon)

 6 0.153

 8 0.272

 10 0.426

 12 0.613

 16 1.090

 20 1.703

 24 2.452